How will your skin survive the holiday season?

 This is where it gets fun.

 Brand assets are created by graphic designers or you can do it yourself, but that's another lesson for another day.
-For the sake of this tutorial, you have assets.
+For the sake of this tutorial, you have assets to create your principal display panel.

 Colours.
 Logo.
 Icon.
 Fonts.
 Copywriting.